coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

 ##### Unknown

-If there would be an case of an unknown Error, there is a high chance of server side error. contact us through email dev@coly.io with detailed information about the error.
+If there is a case of an unknown Error, there is a high chance of server-side error.
+Contact us through email at [dev@coly.io](mailto:dev@coly.io) with detailed information about the error:

 ```json
 {